-Stokes et al. \cite{Stokes:PAC:2013} designed a system enabling the peer-to-peer (P2P) agent community to assist in digital oblivion within OSNs.
-The P2P community was formed by participants who agreed to protect the privacy of individuals who requested images be forgotten.
-The system distributed and maintained up-to-date information on oblivion requests, and implemented filtering functionality based on the authentication of user-to-content relations that were particularly relevant for digital oblivion.
-To this end, a family of protocols was designed leveraging a combination of digital signatures, watermarking, image tags, and trust management that guided digital oblivion with respect to these user-to-content relations within the community implementing the protocol.
-No collaboration was required from the PSP, although the system could also be incorporated as a standard function of OSNs.

-\textbf{\textit{Brief summary.}} Currently, the digital oblivion solutions for deletion delay normally require users to specify an expiration date as a deletion trigger and embed such information within the image file as implicit watermarks or fingerprints.
+Currently, digital oblivion solutions for deletion delay typically require users to specify an expiration date as a deletion trigger and embed such information within the image file as implicit watermarks or fingerprints.
 The challenge is in managing the increasing volume of personal information shared and stored online.
-Users would benefit from more intelligent supports for digital oblivion other than pre-defined rules, which would assure the long-term tracking of disclosed information and automatically safeguard users from information relating to a past episode surfacing unexpectedly \cite{Oblivion}.
+Users would benefit from more intelligent support for digital oblivion other than pre-defined rules, which would assure the long-term tracking of disclosed information and automatically safeguard users from information relating to a past episode surfacing unexpectedly \cite{Oblivion}.
 Future intelligent digital oblivion designs may be inspired by consensus-based mechanisms, e.g., a blockchain-based deletion scheme \cite{blockchain}, which leverages the blockchain technique to build a trusted P2P chain for data deletion.